What is Resisting Arrest?

 3. That the defendant resisted:

 If the Commonwealth fails to prove ANY element of the offense beyond a reasonable doubt, the defendant is NOT GUILTY.

 Note with the fourth element that a police officer’s words or actions communicating his or her intention to make an arrest before or during pursuit is enough evidence to reasonably conclude that the defendant resisted “knowingly”.

-A police officer legally acts “under color of official authority”when, in the regular course of assigned duties he or she makes a judgment in good faith, based on the surrounding facts and circumstances, that he or she should make an arrest.
+A police officer legally acts “under color of official authority” when he or she makes a judgment in good faith.

 In order to convict a defendant of the crime of resisting arrest, the Commonwealth must prove beyond a reasonable doubt that the defendant knew that the person seeking to make the arrest was indeed a police officer.

 Note that police credentials includes such things as: